blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 - You have a Docker host with at least 2GB of allocatable memory.
 - You have administrative access to your docker host.
-- Before installing or upgrading Alert you must create desired persistent storage volumes for Alert.
+- Before installing or upgrading Alert you must create desired persistent storage volumes for Alert which needs to be either:
+    - Node locked.
+    - Backed by an NFS volume or a similar mechanism.

 ## Installing Alert
 Deployment files for Docker Compose are located in the docker-swarm directory of the: